juliancheal/juliancheal.co.uk/_drafts/how-to-make-a-robot-dance.md

 Beat is an important word in that paragraph, but we'll leave that for another day.
 TODO: Maybe write about beat controlled robots in a another post.

 # Recipe
-To get a robot to dance one requires a certain je ne se qu.
+To get a robot to dance one requires a certain je ne sais quoi.
 Once you find out what it is, you'll then need the following ingredients.

 ## Ingredients
 * A robot to dance[3]